NicholasMaisel/Maristats/README.md

   - Finally, once all of the shots and stats are entered for the game simply click the "Push to Log" Button.
     + This button will read the log file and update the individual player files with the stats entered.

+To export stats:
+  To use the export script, open up a command line interface in the project folder. use python to run export.py with the following argument options:
+      - To get a csv of all player stats export.py -p -o [FILENAME]
+      - To export all shots from all players export.py -s -o [FIELDNAME]

+  The exported reports can be found in the DataExports folder.